civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 72.001

-Every contravention of a provision of this Act, other than section 17 or 69.2, **or the regulations, other than a provision of an order made under section `15.1` or `15.2` or a regulation made under paragraph `15.8`(1)(a)**, every contravention of a decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, and every contravention of any of subsections 51(1) to (4) and (7), 52(1) to (3) and 53(1) to (3) and (6) of the `Accessible Canada Act` constitutes a violation and the person who commits the violation is liable
+Every contravention of a provision of this Act, other than section 17 or 69.2, or the regulations, other than a provision of an order made under section `15.1` or `15.2` or a regulation made under paragraph `15.8`(1)(a), every contravention of a decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, and every contravention of any of subsections 51(1) to (4) and (7), 52(1) to (3) and 53(1) to (3) and (6) of the `Accessible Canada Act` constitutes a violation and the person who commits the violation is liable

-> **Explanatory Note**:
-> Relevant portion of section 72.001:
-> *Existing Text*:
-> > Every contravention of a provision of this Act, other than section 17 or 69.2, every contravention of a regulation or decision made by the Commission under this Act, other than a prohibition or a requirement of the Commission made under section 41, and every contravention of any of subsections 51(1) to (4) and (7), 52(1) to (3) and 53(1) to (3) and (6) of the `Accessible Canada Act` constitutes a violation and the person who commits the violation is liable

 ### Section 7